 Mt Sanpobun

 Lake Shojiko is the smallest of the Fuji Five Lakes, and is also the least-developed.
 So I found Mt Sanpobun to be quite nice if you want to get away from the crowded Lake Kawaguchiko!
 You can get Fuji views from both the trailhead and the Panorama-dai partly up the trail.
 I quite like how from Lake Shojiko you can see this cute little mound in front of Mt Fuji.
-The course is a 8.5km loop, and takes 5 hours.
+The course is an 8.5km loop, and takes 5 hours.

 Myojinyama (Lake Yamanakako)